BuzzteeBear/OpenXR-MotionCompensation/OpenXR-MotionCompensation_User_Guide.md

 - after modifying the config file(s) manually you can use the `reload_config` shortcut (**CTRL** + **SHIFT** + **L** by default) to restart the OXRMC software with the new values.

 ## Addtional Notes
-- Upon activating a shortcut you get audible feedback, using either the confirmation, warning or error sound configured in your windows system control, depending on wether the execution of the action was successful.
+- Upon activating any shortcut you get audible feedback, corresponding to the performed action (or an error, if something went wrong).

 - If you recenter the in-app view during a session the reference pose is reset by default.
 Therefore you should only do that while your motion rig is in neutral position.
 It is possible (depending on the application) that this automatic recalibration is not triggered, causing the view and reference pose to be out of sync and leading to erroneous motion compensation.
 You should do the following steps to get this corrected again:
   1. deactivate motion compensation by pressing the `activate` shortcut
   2. bring your motion rig to neutral position.
 Face forward if yout using a virtual tracker
-  3. press the `center` shortcut
+  3. recalibrate by pressing the `center` shortcut
   4. reactivate motion compensation by pressing the `activate` shortcut

 - If the motion controller cannot be tracked for whatever reason (or if the memory mapped file containing the motion data for a virtual tracker cannot be found or accessed) when activating motion compensation or recalibrating the tracker pose, the API layer is unable to set the reference pose and motion compensation is (or stays) deactivated.

 ## Logging
-The motion compensation layers logs rudimentary information and errors in a text file located at **...\Users\<Your_Username>\AppData\Local\XR_APILAYER_NOVENDOR_motion_compensation.log**.
+The motion compensation layers logs rudimentary information and errors in a text file located at **...\Users\<Your_Username>\AppData\Local\OXRMC\XR_APILAYER_NOVENDOR_motion_compensation.log**.
 After unexpected behaviour or a crash you can check that file for abormalities or error reports.

-If you encounter repeatable bugs or crashes you can use the Windows Performance Recorder Profile (WPRP) tracelogging in `scripts\Tracing.wprp` to create a more detailed protocol.
+If you encounter repeatable bugs or crashes you can use the Windows Performance Recorder Profile (WPRP) tracelogging in combination with the configuration contained within `scripts\Trace_OpenXR-MotionCompensation.wprp` to create a more detailed protocol.

 [Tracelogging](https://docs.microsoft.com/en-us/windows/win32/tracelogging/trace-logging-portal) can become very useful to investigate user issues.